XMON3R/ArchitekturyENR1/Schedules-SCH1/scenarios/app_frontend-scenarios.md

 #### Architecture update

 The architecture should be able to handle it.
 Container - Data Manager, contains neccessary "checker" components.
-A more centralized approach may be beneficial to simplify this process.
+A more localized approach may be beneficial to simplify this process.